mymh13/clo24-nikhal78-examwork/docs/journal/phase7_3_testing_guide.md

 ### Step 6: Wait for Hot-Reload and Verify Processing

+**If using Admin Dashboard toggle:**
+- The propagation polling UX automatically detects when the change takes effect
+- You'll see "Change applied!" message when ready
+- No manual waiting needed - the UI handles it

+**If using Azure CLI/Portal:**
 1. **Wait 30 seconds** for hot-reload (refresh interval is 30 seconds)
 2. **Check health endpoint:**
    - Verify: `Feature Manager: ✓ Available - BookingEvents_Enabled = True`
    - Verify: Sentinel value updated to the new value

+**Verify Backlog Processing (All Methods):**
 3. **Wait up to 30 seconds** for OutboxProcessorService to process pending events
+4. **Check Admin Dashboard or Health Endpoint:**
+   - Pending events count should decrease from 1 to 0 (or decrease by number of pending events)
+   - Refresh the mini health check section to see updated count
-4. **Verify Processing:**
+5. **Verify Processing:**
    - Check health endpoint - pending events should decrease (all processed)
-   - Verify outbox events from Step 4 are now marked as `Processed`
+   - Verify outbox events from Step 4 are now marked as `Processed` (check Cosmos DB)
    - Verify Service Bus queue received messages (or were consumed by Function)
-   - Verify Function App processed the events
+   - Verify Function App processed the events (check Application Insights or Azure Portal)

 ### Step 7: Create Another Booking with Feature Flag Enabled